-- Sexual harassment/ innapropriate sexual jokes/ sexual assault
+- Sexual harassment/ inappropriate sexual jokes/ sexual assault

 - Isolation or ostracising of individuals (e.g. through removal of mobile phone/ geographical remoteness)

-- Pyschological or physical torment perpetrated against an individual's wishes
+- Psychological or physical torment perpetrated against an individual's wishes

 Immediate and Ongoing Support

-- In addition to the University’s Student Support Services; Welfare, Wellbeing and AccessAbility, and the Students’ Union Advice Service, the Standing Together team can offer practical support and guidance in relation to unacceptable behaviours.
+- Standing Together team: can offer practical support and guidance in relation to unacceptable behaviours.
 Our work involves supporting students on a 1:1 basis, and providing holistic support options and referrals, where relevant.
 After an initial needs and risk assessment, we can provide students with options in relation to reporting and support – including those detailed above and below.
 We can also support students in accessing services and coordinating this.
 In order to access this support, please leave your contact email address when completing the online disclosure form.
 For more information, please visit the campaigns tab of this system.